catalyzeio/stratum-docs/ha-redis.md

 The following environment variables will be available to your application:

 ```
-REDIS_SENTINEL_URL="redis-sentinel://127.0.0.14:26379"
+CACHE_1_URL="redis-sentinel://127.0.0.14:26379"
-REDIS_SENTINEL_LIST="127.0.0.14:26379,127.0.0.15:26379,127.0.0.16:26379"
+CACHE_1_SENTINEL_LIST="127.0.0.14:26379,127.0.0.15:26379,127.0.0.16:26379"
-REDIS_SENTINEL_MASTER="redis01"
+CACHE_1_SENTINEL_MASTER="redis01"
 ```

-The `REDIS_SENTINEL_LIST` variable is really the key variable.
+The `CACHE_1_SENTINEL_LIST` variable is really the key variable.
 Depending on the redis client, you can pass the list of sentinels to the client and then it automatically determines which instance is the master and that commands get sent to.

-For the connection, if needed/accepted by the client, the name of the master is the name, or label, of the first redis service ("redis_01", for example) also specified in the `REDIS_SENTINEL_MASTER` environment variable.
+For the connection, if needed/accepted by the client, the name of the master is the name, or label, of the first redis service ("redis_01", for example) also specified in the `CACHE_1_SENTINEL_MASTER` environment variable.

 ## Connection Examples